-Implants are usually made of different metals and ceramics with a structure similar to bones, which is compatible with body tissues.
-Implants are currently made of titanium metal.
+Dental implants are usually made of different metals and ceramics with a structure similar to bones, which is compatible with body tissues.
+Dental Implants are currently made of titanium metal.

 This time will vary depending on different factors.
 The recovery time after surgery also depends on the restoration time of the individual’s tissues, however, with the advance of technology, this time has significantly reduced.
 On average, tissue healing and bone formation take about 2 to 3 months, after which the process of making the prosthesis (the crown) can be started.